raspberrypilearning/share-your-world/en/step_1.md

 ## Introduction

-In this project you will use the skills you have developed in the [More web](https://projects.raspberrypi.org/en/pathways/more-web) path to create an interactive website using modern design skills and share a part of your world on the web.
+In this project, you will use the skills you developed in the [More web](https://projects.raspberrypi.org/en/pathways/more-web) path to create an interactive website using modern design skills and share a part of your world on the web.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 Love animals?
 Games?
 Books? <span style="color: #0faeb0">Build a website about it!</span> Turn your favorite things into a website.
-Share fun facts, create quizzes, or write reviews – show everyone why you love what you love!
+Share fun facts, create quizzes, or write reviews — show everyone why you love what you love!
 </p>

 You will: